Skip to contents

 Tips, comments, and warnings

-The autoregressive modeling applies to the residuals from the predicted fit as is common.
-These residuals are computed on a transformed scale for families with a non-identity link function (e.g., poisson(link = "log")).
-In time-series jargon, this is a dynamical regression model where the the “normal” regression parameters make up the deterministic structure.
+The AR and MA terms apply to link-scale residuals from the ordinary regression.
+In time-series jargon, this is a dynamical regression model where the ordinary regression parameters make up the deterministic structure.
 See further comments in the section on priors below.

-If you want to control the direction of the change, you simply put a positive-only prior the corresponding ar slope coefficient, e.g., ar_x_1 = "dnorm(0, 1) T(0, ).
-See recommendations in the section on priors for AR(N).
+To control the direction of a change, put a one-sided prior on the corresponding coefficient, e.g., ar1_x_1 = "dnorm(0, 1) T(0, )".
+See recommendations in the section on priors.

 model = list(